commercetools/commercetools-payone-integration/README.md

 You could find the values above in the encrypted [`travis-build/`](/travis-build) directory.

-**Note**: it's important to update `travis-build/` settings every time you change the build settings on the server.
-It's even better to update first in the file, then on the Travis web page.
+**Note**: it's important to update  [`travis-build/`](/travis-build) settings every time you change the build settings in Travis config.
+Even better update first the file, then on the Travis web page.

 The pseudocardpan for VISA without 3DS secure is fetched at runtime for specified `TEST_DATA_VISA_CREDIT_CARD_NO_3DS` card number using PAYONE server API.
-To do this with the client API please refer to the corresponding documentation.
+To do this with the client API please refer to the corresponding Payone API documentation.
 With the server API you simply need to send a POST request of type "3dscheck" for example by using a command line tool:

 ```